stelzinga/MF/Management_Framework.md

 As discussed above, Operations is considered the core Business Functions even it is discussed separately in the Management Framework.
 As such, when looking at the full scope of Management it can be seen that Management covers all possible angles of both the approach to Management (POLC) as well as the different aspects of a Venture to apply it to (Business Functions).
 As such, through the exhaustiveness of Business Functions as discussed here, Management is indeed all-encompassing.

 The following sections cover the key Business Functions.
 ________________________________________
+## Operations (revisited)
+Operations was discussed extensively earlier in this note as the key component of any Venture.
+Here we focus on some differences on how the scope of Operations in the Management Framework versus other approaches.
+In the Management Framework, Operations contains everything that makes up the day-to-day of a Venture: Processes (Run and Change) being performed by Resources (Staff, Suppliers and Assets), which are funded through Capital (Liabilities, Equity) all yielding Results (both desired: Revenue, and undesired: Cost and Risk).
+Another way Operations can be looked at is focusing only on the Processes assuming all the other elements are necessary input or output.
+This approach, focusing only on Processes or 'the things that need doing' is often used in literature (Slack, 2013).
+In the Management Framework, Operations is larger, but this larger scope does not make the literature invaluable, far from it.
+Operations Management is a fundamental topic of academic study and is taught notably in most MBA programs.
+It consists of the principles of Management applied to Operations in other words, it studies how to Plan, Organise and Lead the Operations, and how to Control it.
+________________________________________
 ## Finance
 Finance, or more holistically Accounting & Financing is the Business Function concerned with measuring and reporting financial items related to the Venture and assuring Funding.